BLESSINGS OF 2015

 The students

-Many International Laws have classified the lack of education as one of the factors that enables children to join armed forces.
-Every country is thus encouraged to focus on the children’s lack of education during rehabilitation and reintegration.
-“7.78 Educational activities should take into account the children’s lost educational opportunities, their age and stage of development, their experiences with armed forces or armed groups and the potential to promote psychosocial well-being, including a sense of self-worth.
-Children with disability should be included in educational activities with their peers” (The Paris Principles, 2007)
+Many international laws identify a lack of education as one of the factors that can lead children to join armed forces.
+Countries are therefore encouraged to address children’s educational deprivation during rehabilitation and reintegration.
+“7.78 Educational activities should take into account the children’s lost educational opportunities, their age and stage of development, their experiences with armed forces or armed groups, and the potential to promote psychosocial well-being, including a sense of self-worth.
+Children with disabilities should be included in educational activities with their peers” (The Paris Principles, 2007).

 Resources